Protein sliding and hopping kinetics on DNA: Results and Discussion

-For $4\times10^5$ GFP-LacI hopping simulations with $\delta = 0.267$ {\AA} and $R = 4.2$ nm, 99.809\% of these trials resulted in the protein reassociating to DNA and thus the probability for a simulated hop to return to DNA is $P = 0.99809$.
+For $4\times10^5$ GFP-LacI hopping simulations (maximum simulation time $t_{3,max} \approx$ 1 ms) with $\delta = 0.267$ {\AA} and $R = 4.2$ nm, 99.809\% of these trials resulted in the protein reassociating to DNA and thus the probability for a simulated hop to return to DNA is $P = 0.99809$.
 The hopping characteristics are shown in Figs. \ref{Fig3}A and \ref{Fig3}B, in which the mean hopping distance along DNA is 3.37 {\AA} (median, 0.41 \AA), the mean hopping height (the maximum radial distance of the protein from DNA) is 4.93 {\AA} (median, 0.45 \AA), and the mean number of steps per hop is $4.97\times10^4$ (median, 5), yielding a mean hopping time $\langle{t_3}\rangle = 0.22$ $\mu$s.
-The mean number of hops $N = 526$ in a GFP-LacI diffusion trajectory is the mean number of hops between consecutive non-hopping events.
+The mean number of hops in a GFP-LacI diffusion trajectory is $N = 526$ obtained by dividing the total number of simulated hops of $4\times10^5$ by the total number of non-returned hopping events of 763; the distribution for the number of hops per diffusion trajectory is shown in Fig. \ref{Fig5}.
 This set of values have been verified to converge with those from a larger simulation of $4\times10^6$ hops.
+Specifically, $N$ values differ by 0.57\%.
 The inset of Fig. \ref{Fig3} shows the distribution of total hopping displacements in a diffusion trajectory with each data point simulated from 526 randomly selected hopping displacements.
 The rms total hopping displacement per diffusion trajectory is 127.5 nm ($\sqrt{2D_3N\langle{t_3}\rangle}$), and the mean total hopping time is $N\langle{t_3}\rangle = 115$ $\mu$s.
 Note that although shorter hopping distances, such as ones less than the base pair length of 0.34 {\AA}, do not carry direct biological significance nor do they noticeably disrupt sliding, they are important for correctly assessing rms total hopping displacement statistics in a diffusion trajectory.

 We can also compute the `diffusion to capture' probability $P$ for a protein to return to DNA using a steady-state solution to the diffusion equation, incorporating a cutoff radial distance $c$ \cite{Howard1993}.
 Proteins released after the initial step at $b=4.22$ nm are either adsorbed at the DNA surface ($R=4.2$ nm) or escape beyond $c$ = $R+\sqrt{4D_3t_{3,max}}$.
 The probability is time-independent and given by